jspyeatt/dev-notes/git-notes.md

 ### List the files committed most often

+You could also throw a --since="2021-08-21" to see only commits since Aug 21.

 ```
 git log --pretty=format: --name-only | sort | uniq -c | sort -rg | head -10
 ```